qimijoy/prettier-config/README.md

 ```

 ## Adding new configurations
 Put the configurations in the configs folder.
-Each configuration is a ES-module that exports an object.
+Each configuration is an ES-module that exports an object.
 https://prettier.io/docs/en/configuration.html#sharing-configurations